zeropointnine/glm-tts-packaged/README.md

 ## Evaluation Results

-Evaluated on `seed-tts-eval`.
+Evaluated on `seed-tts-eval zh testset`.
 To maintain consistency with the original evaluation, inference was performed without the `--phoneme` flag.

 **CER**: Character Error Rate (lower is better $\downarrow$) | **SIM**: Similarity (higher is better $\uparrow$)